 “The Maggies!?” squeals my neighbour when I tell her about a possible destination for our family road trip, “Oh my gosh, you have to go.”
-She pulls out her honeymoon album and continues gushing: “Helen, the beaches are beautiful, the cheese is amazing, there’s a great brewery, we cycled the whole time and did some windsurfing and camping too and on the last night, we stayed in an old Convent.
+She pulls out her honeymoon album and continues gushing: “Helen, the beaches are beautiful, the cheese is amazing, there’s a great brewery, we cycled the whole time and did some windsurfing and camping too, and on the last night, we stayed in an old Convent.
 It was soooo romantic.”
 The album flips to a picture of my neighbour returning from dinner at Domaine Du Vieux Couvent, dressed to the nines, looking younger, happier (and tipsier) than I have ever known her.

 The Magdalen Islands are a small group of islands in the middle of the Gulf of St. Lawrence, governed by Quebec, but actually closer to the provinces of Prince Edward Island and Nova Scotia.
-On clear day, their silhouette can be seen from Cape Breton’s skyline trail.
-Their sparse fauna – daisies, clover and lupines – leads to a variety of coastal landscapes including steep red cliffs, pebbled beaches, or expanses of wide white white sand, as soft and beautiful as any that you’d find in the Caribbean.
+On a clear day, their silhouette can be seen from Cape Breton’s skyline trail.
+Their sparse fauna – daisies, clover and lupines – leads to a variety of coastal landscapes including steep red cliffs, pebbled beaches, or expanses of wide white sand, as soft and beautiful as any that you’d find in the Caribbean.

 There are no skyscrapers here, but a few low buildings, plenty of churches and a feast of colourful, much-photographed wooden houses with wide verandas and dormer windows, many of which are available for rent as holiday homes.
 With a land mass of about 205 square kilometres (that’s over 200 times smaller than Nova Scotia!), only one single main highway, and a strong, warm summer wind, “The Maggies” are popular with cyclists, windsurfers and kite-surfers.
-The Magdalen Islands are also famous for their lively Acadian music scene and delicious food: local cheeses, smoked fish and mirco-brewed beer.
+The Magdalen Islands are also famous for their lively Acadian music scene and delicious food: local cheeses, smoked fish and micro-brewed beer.

 But if the islands are perfect for cyclists, cheese-lovers and honeymooners, then what was I going to do there with my two young kids?